Two Seconds: Plot

 Shirley drags John to a Justice of the Peace.
 John thinks he is still in the speakeasy.
 He still has a teacup hooked on his finger and is yelling for a waiter to get more drink.
 The Justice of the Peace says John is too drunk to continue the ceremony, but Shirley bribes him with $10, and indicates that she already has a ring, which she has had for some weeks.
-When Shirley and a stupefied John return to his apartment, Shirley has a blazing argument with Bud.
-Bud: "You dirty little ape, did you rope him in?
-Didn't take you long to find out he can't hold his liquor".
-Shirley shows him the ring: "We're married, right square and legal, and there's nothing that you or anyone else can do about it".
-Shirley throws Bud out.
+When Shirley and a stupefied John return to his apartment, Shirley has a blazing argument with Bud and throws Bud out.
 As Bud is leaving, Shirley is getting undressed to consummate the marriage somehow, to a drunk John.
-Bud says to the comatose John, "You said you'd bring me back a lollipop.
-You did alright and a red one at that".
+Bud says to the unconscious John, "You said you'd bring me back a lollipop.
+You did alright and a red one at that."
 He flicks a lit cigarette at Shirley's naked back.

 Three weeks later, Bud and John are doing their high-rise riveting job, 28 stories up.
 During a break, they argue about Shirley.
-Bud berates John for being taken in by a liar: "She told you that her parents were living on a farm in I-dee-ho, and all the time they're living in a booze joint on Tenth Avenue".
-John admits that Shirley has had much of his money for clothes "which she needed".
-Bud: "where do you think she goes in the daytime?".
-John: "she goes to the movies!"
-Bud: "what about all the money she gets?
-There ain't enough dimes in the day, even if she were on a merry-go-round!"
-John: "Don't talk that way about my wife!"
-John angrily lunges at Bud with a spanner and Bud falls to his death, shown spinning, screaming as John, flat on his stomach looks over, watching him fall, yelling, "Bud!
+Bud berates John for being taken in by a liar.
+John admits that Shirley has had much of his money for clothes.
+They argue, John angrily lunges at Bud with a spanner, and Bud falls to his death, shown spinning, screaming as John, flat on his stomach looks over, watching him fall, yelling, "Bud!
 Bud!"